-- 41. Should particular dog breeders that are members of particular dog breeding associations be exempt from registering with the Government as dog breeders? - Yes DogsWest Breeder Members should be automatically registered - □ No - □ Unsure
+Questions - All 42.
+Should particular dog breeders that are members of particular dog breeding associations be exempt from registering with the Government as dog breeders?
+Yes No Unsure Please provide reasons for your response: In regards to the last 3 questions - anyone who breeds a dog should be registered as a breeder.
 In South Australia, dog breeder registration has recently been introduced.
 Members of Dogs SA (the Dogs West equivalent) are not exempt from registering as dog breeders, but Dogs SA are responsible for inputting and maintaining their member's details into the dog breeder register.
 The membership number issued by Dogs SA is also used as the Government dog breeder registration number.

-- 42. Should recognised dog breeder associations in WA be responsible for inputting the details of their members into the Government's dog breeder register on the centralised registration system?
+43. Should recognised dog breeder associations in WA be responsible for inputting the details of their members into the Government's dog breeder register on the centralised registration system?
+Yes No Unsure Please provide reasons for your response: If this is working in SA then it should be the same here in WA.
+However, if there is flaws in the system then an alternative option would be better.

-- ⊠ Yes

-- □ No

-- □ Unsure

-I agree with this proposal provided that Dogs West Breeders are recognised and approved on the Breeder Register.

-- 43. What do you perceive to be the benefits of recognised dog breeder associations inputting their members details into the Government's dog breeder register?
-(You may select more than one option) - \boxtimes Creates consistency between registers - Avoids duplication for dog breeders who would otherwise need to register with both associations - Detentially lessens the administrative burden on local governments
+44. What do you perceive to be the benefits of recognised dog breeder associations inputting their members details into the Government's dog breeder register?
+(You may select more than one option)

+□ Creates consistency between registers

+□ Avoids duplication for dog breeders who would otherwise need to register with both associations

+Dependent on local governments

-Ensures that dog breeders registered with dog breeder associations are also registered with the Government and can be traced on the Government system
+□ Ensures that dog breeders registered with dog breeder associations are also registered with the Government and can be traced on the Government system